 All individuals will have to become a licensed child counselor to practice in each state.
 The degree requirements and work experience will vary by state.
 Licensure types will also vary by state and the type of employment an individual seeks.
 Degrees will have to be in a field closely enough related to child counseling and most states require at least two years of clinical experience under supervision.
 To achieve certification, individuals must pass the necessary exams.
 Once a person becomes a qualified and practicing child counselor, it is possible to mentor others in degree programs.

 The demand for child counselors has never been greater.
 Child counselors can work in a wide array of environments and for a large number of employer types.
 Schools have an extraordinary need for qualified and outstanding child counselors to address the stress of life today, as well as addiction, mental health disorders, and much more.
 You might also work at juvenile detention centers, addiction centers, hospitals, homeless shelters, government agencies, group therapy practices, court systems, adoption agencies, domestic violence shelters, private clinics, and more.

 The type of employer they work for will also impact the salary of a child counselor.
-If one chooses to work for the state, they will potentially make far less than individuals who pursue positions in the private sector.
+If child therapists chooses to work for the state, they will potentially make far less than individuals who pursue positions in the private sector.
 And the region in which one works will influence salary potential; in a larger city, child counselors have the potential to earn more.
 However, this will also depend on the average income of the client base.

 The outlook for individuals in psychology fields is expected to grow up to 3% by 2029.
 Specific employers are expected to contribute to this demand increase including social service agencies, mental health centers, hospitals, and schools.
 Individuals with a PhD or a specialist degree in education with postdoctoral hands-on work experience will be the most in demand for counseling positions for all employers.
 These individuals will also qualify for the highest earning potential.